-In addition to assessments and debt, increasingly plans are being bailed out by a diversion of tax revenues from state coffers.
+In addition to assessments and debt, some plans have been bailed out by a diversion of tax revenues from state coffers.
 Certain plan funding mechanisms may also expose state funds to excess hurricane losses.
-For example, losses from hurricanes Dolly and Ike in 2008 left the Texas general revenue fund exposed after the Texas Windstorm Insurance Association's funds were depleted (see later section on Texas).
-In an effort to offset the 2005 deficit of Florida Citizens Property Insurance Corporation, state legislators provided for a \$715 million appropriation of state general revenue dollars to the fund.
-Similarly, in December 2006 the Louisiana legislature passed a law creating a state income tax credit for policyholders facing assessments from Louisiana Citizens.
-Diversion of state and federal funds to the Mississippi Windstorm Underwriting Association also followed the passage of reforms by the state legislature in 2009 and 2007 (see later section on Mississippi).
+For example, losses from Hurricanes Dolly and Ike in 2008 left the Texas general revenue fund exposed after the Texas Windstorm Insurance Association's funds were depleted.
+(See Appendix II.)
+In an effort to offset the 2005 deficit of Florida Citizens Property Insurance Corp., state legislators provided for a \$715 million appropriation of state general revenue dollars to the fund.
+Similarly, in December 2006 the Louisiana Legislature passed a law creating a state income tax credit for policyholders facing assessments from Louisiana Citizens.
+Diversion of state and federal funds to the Mississippi Windstorm Underwriting Association also followed the passage of reforms by the state Legislature in 2009 and 2007 (see later section on Mississippi).

 These subsidies effectively shift the cost of assessments from the plan's policyholders to policyholders and taxpayers across the state or country.
-O Such temporary political salves for policyholders in coastal areas are hardly a long-term solution to the financial distress in which some of the residual market plans find themselves.
+Such temporary political salves for policyholders in coastal areas are hardly a long-term solution to the financial distress in which some of the residual market plans find themselves.
 At the same time, they dilute the message of risk that actuarially sound premiums send to coastal dwellers.
 The effect is to encourage and enable even more vulnerable coastal development, further increasing residual market exposure and increasing the burden on taxpayers.